urnebesni/urnebesni/README.md

 # URNEBESNI

-My name is Mihael Brlečić, I am an informatics student mostly interested in programming.
+My name is Mihael Brlečić, and I am a programmer from Croatia.
 Currently working on some cool projects.

-## ★ FOI STUDENT ★
-- Gamer ✔
-- Programmer ✔
-- Ez life ✔
+I am interested in web, game, and app development.
+I think crypto and AI are cool too.

 “Some people say, How can you live without knowing?
 I do not know what they mean.
 I always live without knowing.
 That is easy.
 How you get to know is what I want to know.” - Richard Feynman 🤷